إعلان

 Posted in

-The fifth edition of the Future of Real Estate Forum The event will be held in Riyadh from January 26 to 28, 2026, under the slogan «Prospects are expanding and real estate is booming», to discuss the most prominent opportunities driving the development of the real estate sector in the Kingdom, especially the opportunities for foreign ownership and its implications on the market.
+The fifth edition of the Future of Real Estate Forum will take place in Riyadh from January 26 to 28, 2026, under the slogan «Prospects are expanding and real estate is booming», to discuss the most prominent opportunities driving the development of the real estate sector in the Kingdom, especially foreign ownership opportunities and their implications on the market.

-and testifies Future of Real Estate Forum In its new edition, the event was attended by a number of prominent international figures, decision makers and opinion leaders, including former US President George W. Bush, Piers Morgan, former US Secretary of State Hillary Clinton, as well as a group of local and international leaders and experts in the real estate sector.
+The Future of Real Estate Forum will be attended by a number of prominent international figures, decision makers and opinion leaders, including former US President George W. Bush, Piers Morgan, former US Secretary of State Hillary Clinton, and a host of local and international real estate leaders and experts.

-Future of Real Estate Forum organizes panel discussions
+The Future of Real Estate Forum organizes dialogue sessions

-He stressed that the system has been designed to ensure that it does not affect citizens' opportunities for ownership and housing, or disturb the price balance in the real estate market, pointing out that its implementation will contribute to increasing the real estate supply, especially in the residential sector, reducing the gap between supply and demand, reducing inflationary pressures, and integrating with government measures aimed at achieving real estate balance in major cities in the medium and long term.
+Hogail stressed that the system has been developed by the Kingdom's Ministry of Municipalities and Housing.
+He stressed that the system has been designed to ensure that it does not affect the opportunities of citizens to own property and housing, or disturb the price balance in the real estate market, noting that its implementation will contribute to increasing the real estate supply, especially in the residential sector, reducing the gap between supply and demand, reducing inflationary pressures, and integrating with government measures aimed at achieving real estate balance in major cities in the medium and long term.